dushoff/polarization/meeting.md

 * Marcus: ask people their preference for news vs. entertainment; people who like news better are more likely to vote

 Miguel: How much comparison is there to the Reformation (driven by the printing press)?
 Has anyone worked on depolarization by media?
-* Zif: there is good empirical research showing that Fox news increased polarization; good studies of how Fox news rolled out ("basically" at random) -- also channel numbers (much bigger effect than MS-NBC)
+* Yif: there is good empirical research showing that Fox news increased polarization; good studies of how Fox news rolled out ("basically" at random) -- also channel numbers (much bigger effect than MS-NBC)
-* Zif: other things are harder to disentangle; FB and twitter are conflated.
+* Yif: other things are harder to disentangle; FB and twitter are conflated.
 One study of people who were paid to drop FB for a month
-* Zif: results about exposure to the other side are mixed
+* Yif: results about exposure to the other side are mixed

 Michael: why is talk radio so right wing?
 * Wang.
 What's the cause and effect?